oscarotero/simple-crud/README.md

     ->run();
 ```

-This allows make awesome (and dangerous :D) things like this:
+This allows make things like this:

 ```php
 $titles = $db->post[34]->tag->post->title;